rr-wfm/MSBuild.Sdk.SqlProj/README.md

 ```

 ## SQLCMD variables
-Especially when using pre- and post deployment scripts, but also in other scenario's, it might be useful to define variables that can be controlled at deployment time.
-This is supported through the use of SQLCMD variables, added in version 1.1.0.
+Especially when using pre- and post-deployment scripts, but also in other scenario's, it might be useful to define variables that can be controlled at deployment time.
+This is supported using SQLCMD variables, added in version 1.1.0.
 These variables can be defined in your project file using the following syntax:

 ```xml
 <Project Sdk="MSBuild.Sdk.SqlProj/2.8.0">